RodrigoRVSN/buda/docs/SOLID/single_responsibility_principle/README.md

 ## What is this?

-- This principle say:
+This principle says:

-`A class should do just one thing, and should have just one motive to be changed`
+> A module should have one, and just one reason to be changed

 ___

-## Why?
+## Why use this ?

 - Helps the maintenance
-- Help to refactor
 - Help to make a reusable code
 - Less git conflicts